What is Perinatal Mental Health?

 We know that both mums and their partners can experience perinatal mental illness.
 Did you know a partner watching their wife during a traumatic birth can experience PTSD as a result?
 Or a mum who has always been a worrier can develop maternal OCD after the birth of their child?

 It is not meant to sound all doom and gloom because having a new baby is wonderful and exciting too.
-But we need to raise awareness that mental ill health can present itself at this time.
+But I am passionate about raising awareness about mental ill health and how it can present itself at this time.
 The more prepared we are with facts and knowledge, the better we are at recognising the signs if things become too difficult.

 The important thing to remember is there is hope that things can improve, and recovery is entirely possible with the right support and treatment.
 If you want to hear more about how to spot the signs and symptoms of the common perinatal mental health difficulties mentioned above, why not book your place on my antenatal class for your mental health?

-If you want to keep up to date with my more frequent content, come and follow me on Instagram where I post about all things therapy, perinatal mental health and parenthood.
+If you want to keep up to date with my more frequent content, come and follow me on Instagram where I post about all things maternal mental health, motherhood and psychotherapy.